orchestrated-io/autonomous-identification/README.md

 1. Set up an environment variable file:
 	* Copy the sample file: `cp config/env.list.sample config/env.list`
 	* Edit `config/env.list` and enter the correct values for each of the environment variables
-	* The `NPM_TOKEN` and `NPM_SCOPE` variables can be left blank when not using a private NPM repository for the auto-id keys
+	* The `NPM_TOKEN`, `NPM_SCOPE` and `NPM_PACKAGE` variables can be left blank when not using a private NPM repository for the auto-id keys
 1. Running the container: The basic run command is `docker run --env-file config/env.list -ti auto-id-client /bin/sh`
 	* For entropy file stored in S3 set the ENTROPY_ACCESS_ID, ENTROPY_SECRET_KEY and AUTO_ID_BUCKET environment variables
-	* For entropy file stored in NPM set the NPM_TOKEN and NPM_SCOPE environment variables
+	* For entropy file stored in NPM set the NPM_TOKEN, NPM_SCOPE and NPM_PACKAGE environment variables
 1. The docker contains presents the Linux shell prompt
 1. Retrieve the auto-id keys: `./scripts/get-keys.sh`
 1. Retrieve the AWS credentials: `./scripts/get-aws-credentials.sh <SECRET_ID>`.
 Use the same secret ID used when storing the secret during server deployment.
 This will run `aws configure` to setup a default profile with the retrieved credentials.